dragonprojects/dragonroleplay/docs/Roleplay/Characters.md

 Of course, you may include whatever else you want, like images or extra tidbits about your character.

+Your character sheet must be contained in a markdown file.
+Once you have created your character information sheet, you must upload this file and submit it for approval to an administrator.
+We will let you know as soon as possible whether your character is approved or whether something is still missing.
+Once your character is approved, you can immedietly start using it in role-play!

+!!! help
+    If you don't know how to create a markdown file, consider using an online editor like [Dillinger](https://dillinger.io/) and export it as a markdown file from there.

 ### Balancing
 Technically, any character can be made as powerful as you want them to be as long as they abide  However, all characters with magical abilities are subjected to our [magic system](/wiki/innerworkings/magic/).
 They must also abide the strentgh/weakness rule.
 This means that all characters' strengths must be balanced a weakness or consequence if their powers are too extravagant.